-The call for decriminalisation has since been taken up by the Home Affairs Select Committee which in July 2016 recommended a change in the law "so that soliciting is no longer an offence and so that brothel-keeping provisions allow sex workers to share premises".
-Recognising the impact of criminalisation on sex workers' ability to leave prostitution, the Committee called for a law to delete "previous convictions and cautions for prostitution" from sex workers' records.
-Credit for this victory belongs, first of all, to the international movement for decriminalisation spearheaded by sex workers over many decades.
+The call for decriminalisation has since been taken up by the influential Home Affairs Select Committee1 which in July 2016 recommended a change in the law "so that soliciting is no longer an offence and so that brothel-keeping provisions allow sex workers to share premises".
+Recognising the impact of criminalisation on sex workers' ability to leave prostitution, the committee called for a law to delete "previous convictions and cautions for prostitution" from sex workers' records.
+Crucially, by stating that "trafficking for the purposes of sexual exploitation is an important and separate issue from prostitution between consenting adults", the committee brings clarity to an area fraught with misinformation.
+Credit for the committee's judicious recommendations belongs, first of all, to the international movement for decriminalisation spearheaded by sex workers over many decades.